Store Hours

 What's direct sow in gardening?

-If the soil is warm and pliable, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed packet for when and how to sow seeds.

 Do you carry organic plants and seeds?